rafaelbecks/glow/ZEN_OF_GLOW.md

 The architecture should welcome new luminodes and features without breaking existing functionality.

 **Artistic integrity**
-Honor the pioneers of geometric and kinetic art.
+Honor the pioneers of early computer and geometric art.
 Every pattern should have artistic or mathematical significance.

 ---